CASFRI/CASFRI/docs/specifications/cas_specifications.md

 significant, has a distinct height difference, and is evenly
 distributed.
 Generally the layers are intermixed and when viewed vertically, one layer is above the other.
-Layers can be treed or non-treed.
-Up to 9 layers are allowed; most inventories recognize only one or two layers.
+Layers can be treed or non-treed.Up to 9 layers are allowed; most inventories recognize only one or two layers.
 The largest number of layers recognized is in the British Columbia VRI with 9 followed by Saskatchewan SFVI with 7 and Manitoba FLI with 5.
 Each layer is assigned an independent description with the tallest layer described in the upper portion of the label.
 The number of layers and a ranking of the layers can also be assigned.
-Some
-inventories (e.g.Â Saskatchewan UTM, Quebec TIE, Prince Edward Island, and Nova Scotia) can imply that a second layer exists; however, the
-second layer is not described or only a species type is indicated.
+Some inventories (e.g.Â Saskatchewan UTM, Quebec TIE, Prince Edward Island, and Nova Scotia) can imply that a second layer exists; however, the second layer is not described or only a species type is indicated.

 Complex layered stands exhibit a high variation in tree heights.
 There